01-edu/public/subjects/make-your-game/make-your-game-score-handling/README.md

 For this project you must take into account:

 - The usage of **scoreboards**
-- Creation of a **go API service** to save the data from the game into a JSON file
+- Creation of a **go API service** to save the data from the game in JSON formate
   - The API should accept POST and GET request from the client side, this being the scoreboard data

 ### Instructions